 Mike Shields started working on trails in 1960 at Olympic National Park, in the days of axes, misery-whips, and 90-lb loads in a Trapper Nelson pack.
 In his NPS career he’s been a Crew Leader, Ranger, Roads Foreman, Maintenance Mechanic, Trails Foreman, and Facility Manager, but primarily and always a trailman, and has worked trails in Big Bend, Canyonlands, Natural Bridges, North Cascades, Kings Canyon, Rocky Mountain and Denali.
 Two of those parks (Canyonlands, North Cascades) were brand new and he helped “invent” the trail systems in both.
 He became adept at timber felling, log and rock construction, mule packing, rigging, using explosives as a precision tool, and suspension bridge and tram design, and has been teaching the following since 1972: Trail design & layout, trail construction & maintenance, terrain dynamics, blasting safety, technical blasting & rock mechanics, rigging safety, abandoned explosives disposal, bridge design, crew management, and field contract administration.
 Since his retirement as Denali’s Chief of Maintenance in 1996 he has been a small contractor providing training, trail layout, and technical consulting services from Alaska to West Texas and California to Colorado.
 In 2010 he received American Trails “State Trail Worker Award” (Alaska) for his efforts at training younger folks.

-We will meet in the Hotel Albuquerque, Room TBA at 8am on Sunday, February 10.
+We will meet in the Stonewall Resort, Room TBA at 8am on Sunday, March 30.
 It is likely, depending on how the class progresses, that we will go out into the field in the Afternoon on Sunday for preliminary field layout.
-Monday, February 11 we will meet again at 8am in the lobby of the Hotel Albuquerque, and carpool to the off-site worksite for the entire day.
+Monday, March 31 we will meet again at 8am in the lobby of the Stonewall Resort, and head out to the outdoor worksite (10 minute walk) for the entire day.
 Please be prepared to spend time outside on both days.
-Lunches are on your own on both days.
+Lunches will be provide at the Stillwaters Restaurant on both days.